exakat/exakat/docs/Rules.rst

        eval($literalCode);
        echo $a;

-       // If eval'ed code is known at compile time, it is best to put it inline
+       // If the code code given to eval() is known at compile time, it is best to put it inline
        $literalCode = 'phpinfo();';
        eval($literalCode);